openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/05-05-scaling/assignment.md

 This now guarantee that there will always be at least two instances available at all times to provide the service with no initial lag at the cost of consuming additional resources.
 Next, test the service won't scale past 5.

-To load the service we will use [apachebench (ab)][apachebench].
-We will configure `ab` to send 2550 total requests `-n 2550`, of which 850 will be performed concurrently each time `-c 850`.
+To load the service we will use [hey](https://github.com/rakyll/hey) - HTTP load generator tool.
+The command below sends **850** concurrent requests (`-c 850`) for the next 10s (`-z 10s`).
 Immediatly after we will show the deployments in the project to be able to see the number of pods running.

 ```
 export APP_ROUTE=$(kn route list | awk '{print $2}' | sed -n 2p)

-ab -n 2550 -c 850 -t 60 "$APP_ROUTE/?sleep=3&upto=10000&memload=100" && oc get deployment -n serverless-tutorial
+hey -c 850 -z 10s "$APP_ROUTE/?sleep=3&upto=10000&memload=100" && oc get deployment -n serverless-tutorial
 ```

 > **Note:** *This might take a few moments!*